-Australia reverses decision to recognise West Jerusalem as Israel's capital | Politics
+Australia reverses decision to recognise west Jerusalem as Israel's capital | Politics

 The Guardian first reported a change to the Department of Foreign Affairs and Trade website to remove language describing West Jerusalem as the capital on Monday.
 Wong said the decision was made by Prime Minister Anthony Albanese's Cabinet on Tuesday.

 Israeli Prime Minister Yair Lapid, a centrist lagging behind his conservative predecessor Benjamin Netanyahu ahead of a Nov.
-1 election, accused Canberra of being misled by a media report about Jerusalem.
+1 election, accused Canberra of being misled by a media report.
 "We can only hope that the Australian government manages other matters more seriously and professionally," he said on Twitter.

 Wong earlier told reporters the department website had been updated "ahead of government processes".
 Morrison's Liberal-led coalition lost a national election in May, returning a Labor government for the first time in nine years.